MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 > [!NOTE]
 > The distinction between the `native` and `shuffle` strategies allows the caller to indicate the cardinality and execution strategy of the subquery.
 This choice may affect how long the subquery takes to complete but doesn't change the end result.

+For all strategies, the result of the subquery must be a single tabular result.
+Multiple tabular results and the use of the [fork](forkoperator.md) operator aren't supported.
+A subquery can't include other statements, for example, it can't have a [let statement](letstatement.md).

 ### Native strategy

-This subquery is a tabular transformation that doesn't specify a tabular source.
+For this strategy, the subquery must be a tabular transformation that doesn't specify a tabular source.
 The source is implicit and is assigned according to the subtable partitions.
-It should be applied when the number of distinct values of the partition key isn't large, roughly in the thousand.
-Use `hint.strategy=native` for this strategy.
+It should be applied when the number of distinct values of the partition key isn't large, roughly in the thousands.

+To use this strategy, specify `hint.strategy=native`.
 There's no restriction on the number of partitions.

 ### Shuffle strategy

-This subquery is a tabular transformation that doesn't specify a tabular source.
+For this strategy, the subquery must be a tabular transformation that doesn't specify a tabular source.
 The source is implicit and will be assigned according to the subtable partitions.
-The strategy applies when the number of distinct values of the partition key is large, in the millions.
-Use `hint.strategy=shuffle` for this strategy.
+It should be applied when the number of distinct values of the partition key is large, in the millions.

+To use this strategy, specify `hint.strategy=shuffle`.
 There's no restriction on the number of partitions.
-For more information about shuffle strategy and performance, see [shuffle](shufflequery.md).
+For more information about shuffle strategy and performance, see [shuffle query](shufflequery.md).

 ### Supported operators for the native and shuffle strategies